MozillaTN/mozillatn.github.io/blog/_posts/2016-07-14-Social-Media-Team-Half-yearly-updates.markdown

 - Facebook - 419 Likes 30- Reach Avg
 - Twitter -   113 Followers
 - Website -  5 Visits per day Avg
-- Telegram Channel -  64 Followers 40 reach Avg
+- Telegram Group -  64 Members

 As a result of a collective idea from the team, Community was brought into a single group through the integration of city level pages so we had successfully merged the various city pages of  Chennai,